Do you share custody of your child (ren) with the other parent, and one of you wants to move out of state and take the child(ren)?

-Relocation is often complex and an emotionally draining situation, especially when custody of a child is involved.
-If you or a co-parent is considering relocating, navigating the laws surrounding child custody and child support can be difficult.
+Relocation is often complex, and can be an emotionally draining situation, especially when custody of a child is involved.
+If either you or the co-parent is considering relocating, navigating the laws surrounding child custody and child support can be difficult.

-In case your son or daughter is included in a custody order and you would like to transfer out from the region or state with them, you'll need acceptance from your family court.
-In case your son or daughter's other parent is looking to transfer, perhaps you are eligible to challenge the move away in tribunal.
+If your son or daughter is included in a custody order, and you would like to transfer out from the region or state with them, you'll need acceptance from your family court.
+If your son’s or daughter's other parent is looking to transfer, you may be able to challenge the move in court.

-In this tough economic market, a job is among the major factors parents might need to relocate.
-Perhaps you've found a job elsewhere.
-Perhaps your present company desires to move you out of state.
+In this tough economic market, a job is among the major factors that may require parents to re-locate.
+Perhaps you've been provided a job elsewhere.
+Perhaps your present company desires to move you out-of-state.
 Or perhaps your present partner must transfer to get work.

-Naturally, one parent’s reasons for moving should be balanced with another parent's need and desire to be able to be with their kids.
-Should you be concerned about your former partner’s wish to relocate, we are able to give you advice on your rights and assist you in pursuing favorable results.
+Naturally, one-parent’s reasons for moving should be balanced with another parent's desire to spend time with their kid.
+If you’re worried about your former partner’s plans to relocate, we are able to give you advice on your rights and assist you in pursuing a favourable outcome.

-The needs of the child are paramount in this instance.
-And the needs of the child range from the right to have significant contact with both parents and to get the best upbringing that both parents supply.
+The needs of the child are paramount in this instance, more than the desires of either parent.
+The child’s needs include the right to have significant contact with both parents and to get the best upbringing both parents supply.

-If a primary residential parent does not comply with all the legal demands, that party may be held in contempt of court and may be ordered to promptly return the child(ren) to the authority.
+In the event that a primary residential parent doesn’t comply with all the legal demands, but takes the child(ren) out-of-state without the court’s permission, that party may be held in contempt of court and/or charged with kidnapping, and may be ordered to promptly return the child(ren) to the other parent.

-There'll generally be several considerations and essential that required processes and requirements are adopted so as to not endanger your rights or the wellbeing of your son or daughter.
+There'll generally be several considerations, and it's essential that required processes and requirements are adopted in order to not endanger your rights or the wellbeing of your son or daughter.

-As family law experts, we possess the expertise as well as information you need to tackle all custody issues.
+As family law experts, we possess the qualifications and necessary information to tackle all custody-related relocation issues.

-For those who have some queries regarding a parent’s move, please get in touch with us at (561) 123-1234 to get a free initial consult with one of our dedicated and experienced attorneys.
+If you have questions regarding a parent’s move, please get in touch with us at (561) 123-1234 to get a free initial consult with one of our dedicated and experienced attorneys.